appressoas/ievv_opensource/not_for_deploy/docs/ievv_18n_url.rst

 Things this handle that the built-in locale URL support in Django does not handle:

-- Different default/fallback language per domain (actually per request, but that is normally not a good idea).
+- Different default/fallback language per domain.
 - Support for domains to define the languagecode.
 - Locale aware URL reversing (e.g.: link to a page in a specific language).